connor11528/changelog-community/README.md

 - **Prisma ORM:** Not as nice as [Eloquent](https://laravel.com/docs/11.x/eloquent) but that's okay 🤪
 - **Vercel:** hosting
 - **Ant Design:** I've had my eye on this design framework for a while primarily because their multi select input looks cool.
 It serves it\'s purpose but I did not get super into the weeds here.
 Overall I like it though shadcn/ui seems to be an industry favorite and what I\'m using on my other side project.
+- **No queued jobs:** sometime fetching the commits from the GitHub API and feeding it to an LLM can take a bit long.
+Right now we're doing it all in the request lifecycle but could use queued jobs and websockets to provide a snappier user experience.

 ## Accessing the application